a-slide/ContaVect/README.md

 ``` bash
 $ ./ContaVect.py Conf.txt
 ```
-No command line option available, everything is in the Configuration file
+No command line option is available, everything is in the Configuration file

 ## Development notebook